What is postgraduate study?

 SATAC charges a fee to cover the cost of processing and assessing your application.

-It is important to check the fees and charges that may be payable before you submit your application, as SATAC does not waive or refund fees.
+It is important to check the fees and charges you will have to pay before you submit your application.
+SATAC does not waive or refund processing fees.

-Paying fees to SATAC does not guarantee you an offer of a place in a course, however you may not be eligible to receive an offer if you have fees owing.
+Payment of SATAC fees does not guarantee that you will receive an offer to a course.
+You won't be eligible to receive an offer if you have application processing fees owing.

 One of the benefits of applying through SATAC is applying for more than one course at the same time.